 B. Individual membership - Membership shall be only through clubs affiliated with the State and the National Federation and includes membership in all three.
 Individuals may join the State Federation directly if no intervening organization or club is available to them.
 Single members shall be represented at TFRW conventions by the same delegate accreditation proportions as those applying to clubs within the state.

-C. Associate Membership – Republican women who have primary membership in a Federated club are eligible for Associate Membership in clubs upon payment of the required annual dues to the club.
-By virtue of being members of a primary Federated club, such women associate members have a voice, participate in discussions, make motions, and my serve on Special or Standing Committees.
-They cannot vote, be elected to hold office, or be counted for the purpose of determining the number of delegates to National or State conventions.
+C. Associate Membership - Republican women who have primary membership in a Federated club are eligible for Associate Membership in clubs upon payment of the required annual dues to the club.
+Associate members have a voice, but cannot vote, be elected to hold office, or be counted for the purpose of determining the number of delegates to National or State conventions.

 Section 3.
 The word “Republican’’ shall be included in the title of all clubs.
 The word “Federation” shall not be used in the title of any club, but they may use the word “Federated”.

 Section 4.
 Removal from and Reinstatement to Membership

-A local club may be removed from membership in the TFRW by a two-thirds (2/3) vote of the Executive Committee of TFRW for any of the following reasons:
+A local club may be removed from membership in the TFRW by a two-thirds (2/3) vote of the TFRW Executive Committee for any of the following reasons:

 A. Cause – Cause for such removal shall include with limitations, the failure or refusal to

 support the policies and objectives of the TFRW, as stated in its Bylaws or any act or